Ancylostoma Braziliense

 Which doctor treats ancylostoma braziliense?

-Ancylostoma Braziliense is usually treated by specialists in dermatologist, infectious disease specialist, dermatologist.
+Ancylostoma Braziliense is usually treated by specialists in dermatologist, infectious disease specialist, pediatric dermatologist, general practitioner.